johanneslumpe/redux-history-transitions/README.md

 # redux-react-router-transitions

-Router transitions based on arbitrary actions.
+`history` transitions based on arbitrary actions.

 This store enhancer allows you to co-locate transitions next to your actions and have them automatically executed on your router instance, after the action has been dispatched.